Traditionally, a general revision of the BC statutes has taken place every 15 to 20 years. The last general revision occurred in 1996.

 CanLII free access to the statutes: CanLII.org contains the 1996 revision and regulations, with amendments back to January 2009.
 It is updated weekly from the BCLaws.ca site.
 The legislation can be searched in full text, and earlier versions can be compared side-by-side with later versions to identify changes made during amendments.
 There is a note-up feature but it is not comprehensive.
 Users can subscribe to RSS feeds to be notified of changes to legislation.

 QP LegalEze: QP LegalEze is an Internet-based subscription product containing the 1996 revision and regulations.
-It uses a more powerful search engine than BCLaws.ca.
-It contains a searchable current consolidation of the British Columbia statutes and regulations, and also publishes orders-in-council, legislative history tables, bills, Hansard, consolidated in force information, regulations bulletins, the full text of private Acts, archived versions of earlier consolidations, BC Gazette Parts I and II, and corporate registry notices.
+It will be discontinued once its content has been moved to BCLaws.ca.
+QP LegalEze contains a searchable current consolidation of the British Columbia statutes and regulations, and also publishes orders-in-council, legislative history tables, bills, Hansard, consolidated in force information, regulations bulletins, the full text of private Acts, archived versions of earlier consolidations, BC Gazette Parts I and II, and corporate registry notices.

 Quicklaw: Quicklaw publishes the current consolidation of the 1996 revision, with regulations, in British Columbia Statutes and Regulations.
 It is includes point in time and detailed legislative history information.
 Quicklaw also publishes some historical BC legislation, back to 2000.
 QuickCite includes judicial consideration of legislation back to 1992.